Purpose

 Items which may not be requested

-child's right to be admitted to school may not be conditioned on the child's immigration status.
+A child’s right to be admitted to school may not be conditioned on the child’s immigration status.
 A school may not inquire regarding the immigration status of a student as part of the admissions process.
 Plyler v.
 DOE, a U.S. Supreme Court decision, held that it is unconstitutional to deny free public education to children who are not legally admitted into the United States.
+See Foreign Students' Eligibility for Enrollment BEC.

 Student Classifications for Education Entitlement